-2. Start the NFS gateway service.
+2. Start NFS gateway service.

 Three daemons are required to provide NFS service: rpcbind (or portmap), mountd and nfsd.
 The NFS gateway process has both nfsd and mountd.
 It shares the HDFS root "/" as the only export.
-We recommend using the portmap included in NFS gateway package as shown below:
+It is recommended to use the portmap included in NFS gateway package as shown below: